Roast Tomato Pizza Sauce | Homemade

 Proper Storage

-You can store it in the refrigerator for up to 5-7 days.
-For longer storage, freeze the sauce in portion-sized containers or freezer bags for up to 3 months.
+Store it in the refrigerator, where it stays fresh for up to one week.
+For longer storage, freeze the sauce in portions using freezer-safe containers or silicone ice cube trays.

 (FAQs) About Roast Tomato Pizza Sauce